Global P-hydroxybenzoic Acid Market By Type, By Application, By Segmentation, By Region, and By Country 2020-2026

 P-hydroxybenzoic acid, also called 4-hydroxybenzoic acid, is white powdery crystal.
 It is widely used in the production of preservative for cosmetic and pharmaceuticals.
 Also, it is the raw materials of liquid crystal polymer.

-This report contains market size and forecasts of P-hydroxybenzoic Acid in Germany, including the following market information:
+This report contains market size and forecasts of P-hydroxybenzoic Acid in Southeast Asia, including the following market information:

-This report also analyses and evaluates the COVID-19 impact on P-hydroxybenzoic Acid production and consumption in Germany
+This report also analyses and evaluates the COVID-19 impact on P-hydroxybenzoic Acid production and consumption in Southeast Asia

 Total Market by Segment: